Viatick-co/bms-android-sdk-public/README.md

 ### Installation
+- Your project needs to support AndroidX and Java version >= 11;
 - Download the  `bms-android-sdk-release.aar` from Github.
 - In Android Studio, go to ```File > New > New Module > Import .JAR/.AAR Package```, choose the AAR file, then click `Finish
 - Make sure the library is listed at the top of your settings.gradle file, as shown here for library named `bms-android-sdk-realease`: